MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/shrink-a-basic-volume.md

 - When you provide the **querycluster** parameter, the command output identifies the unmovable file that's preventing the shrink operation from succeeding.
 In some cases, you can relocate the file temporarily.
 For example, if you need to shrink the partition further, you can use Control Panel to move the paging file or stored shadow copies to another disk, delete the stored shadow copies, shrink the volume, and then move the paging file back to the disk.
 If the number of bad clusters detected by dynamic bad-cluster remapping is too high, you can't shrink the partition.
 If this situation occurs, consider moving the data and replacing the disk.

 - Don't use a block-level copy to transfer the data.
-This method also copies the bad sector table, and the new disk treats the same sectors as bad even though they're normal.
+This method also copies the bad sector table, and the new disk treats these sectors as bad even though they're healthy.

 - You can shrink primary partitions and logical drives on raw partitions&mdash;those without a file system&mdash;or partitions that use the NTFS file system.